apache/iotdb/docs/UserGuide/Advanced-Features/Triggers.md

 In addition, the `collect` method will only respond to data points whose timestamps are monotonically increasing.
 If the time stamp of the data point collected by the `collect` method is less than or equal to the time stamp of the data point collected by the previous `collect` method call, the data point collected this time will be discarded.

+Also note that the `collect` method is not thread-safe.

 #### SlidingTimeWindowEvaluationHandler